10 News: Regional services

+These updates were previously produced in Hobart by former regional affiliate Southern Cross Austereo while transitioning from regional affiliate ownership to network ownership.

+Following 10's acquisition of NRN Northern NSW & Gold Coast in May 2025, local updates currently continue to be produced and recorded in Wollongong by WIN News under 10 News branding since June 2025.
+The current presenters for the local updates are Keeley Hurry and Madison Arnold, with Georgia Elsley filling-in.

+Updates in Tasmania are produced independently by Seven Tasmania, who co-own 10’s local affiliate TDT alongside WIN Tasmania.
+The current presenter is Madeline Kerr.

 Current affairs

 10 News+

-10 News+ is an in-depth current affairs program that airs Sunday to Friday at 6:00 pm and is presented from the network's Sydney studios by Denham Hitchcock and Amelia Brace (Sunday to Thursday) and Hugh Riminton and Ursula Heger (Friday).
-The bulletin launched on Monday 30 June.
+10 News+ is an in-depth current affairs program that airs Sunday at 6:30 pm and is presented from the network's Sydney studios by Denham Hitchcock and Amelia Brace.
+The bulletin launched on Monday 30 June, with Hugh Riminton and Ursula Heger presenting on Fridays.

-Lachlan Kennedy, Ashleigh Raper and Georgie Tunny are fill-in presenters on the bulletin.
+Ashleigh Raper, Georgie Tunny, Carrie-Anne Greenbank, Johnpaul Gonzo and Harvey Biggs are fill-in presenters on the bulletin.

-In October 2025, Network Ten announced that 10 News+ will be cut from one hour to 30 minutes from 2026.
+In October 2025, Network 10 announced that 10 News+ will be cut from one hour to 30 minutes from 2026.
+In July 2026, Network 10 announced that 10 News+ would be reduced to air only on Sunday evenings, in favour of an extended main bulletin format to commence from 10 August.

-Over the decades, Network Ten has experimented with a wide range of current affairs formats.
+Over the decades, Network 10 has experimented with a wide range of current affairs formats.